arky/iiab-dev-mode/README.md

           cd /opt/iiab/iiab-menu/
           ./cp-menus
 6. Hack away!
-You can commit your local changes and send pull request to IIAB project by setting a default git remote push setting with `git remote set-url --push origin git@github.com:<your_username>/<your_forked_iiab_repo_name>.git`.
+You can commit your local changes and send pull request to IIAB project by setting a default git remote push setting with `cd <repo> && git remote set-url --push origin git@github.com:<your_username>/<your_forked_iiab_repo_name>.git`.
 Learn more by reading this [blog post](http://blog.yuriy.tymch.uk/2012/05/different-git-push-pullfetch-urls.html) and [Working with Remotes in Pro Git Book](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)

 7. Once you are done, you can stop your vagrant machine with `vagrant halt` or remove it completely with `vagrant destroy`.